thomasbattram/quant_genetics_book/README.md

 Individual chapters can be found in notes/\_book/

+To use these notes in full, you'll need a copy of the book with you as well because it references various plots and equations I couldn't be assed to write out.

 ## To-do

 * Go back through chapters 3 & 4 and run simulations to help understand each of the concepts.